MusicMoveArr/MiniMediaScanner/README.md

 1. Import new media (or fully in a few scan)
 2. Scan for any delete media, not to not try processing deleted files
 3. Fingerprint all the media so the command tagmissingmetadata can be used, because tagmissingmetadata is using the fingerprint and fingerprinted duration
+4. tagmissingmetadata command will add any missing tags to the media by using AcoustId/MusicBrainz
-4. fixversioning command will set the disc number +1000 (for example disc number 1 to 10001, disc number 5 to 10005) with files containing "("
+5. fixversioning command will set the disc number +1000 (for example disc number 1 to 10001, disc number 5 to 10005) with files containing "("
-5. equalizemediatag commands will set the same tags of (date, originalyear, originaldate, catalognumber, asin) for the media of each album, making the media show up correct in order for best viewing/listening experience
+6. equalizemediatag commands will set the same tags of (date, originalyear, originaldate, catalognumber, asin) for the media of each album, making the media show up correct in order for best viewing/listening experience
 ```
 dotnet MiniMediaScanner.dll import --connection-string "Host=192.168.1.2;Username=postgres;Password=postgres;Database=minimedia" --path "~/nfs_share_music/Pendulum"
 dotnet MiniMediaScanner.dll deletedmedia --connection-string "Host=192.168.1.2;Username=postgres;Password=postgres;Database=minimedia" -a Pendulum